UKPLab/sentence-transformers/docs/pretrained-models/nq-v1.md

 # Natural Questions Models
-[Google's Natural Questions dataset](https://ai.google.com/research/NaturalQuestions) constists of about 100k real search queries from Google with the respective, relevant passage from Wikipedia.
+[Google's Natural Questions dataset](https://ai.google.com/research/NaturalQuestions) consists of about 100k real search queries from Google with the respective, relevant passage from Wikipedia.
 Models trained on this dataset work well for question-answer retrieval.

 ## Usage